Content Detail

 Leonard Messel Loebner’s magnolia (Magnolia x loebneri ‘Leonard Messel’):

 This cultivar grows 25 to 30 feet high and 30-35 feet wide with a rounded form.
 It blooms in early to mid-April and its flowers have dark purple buds that open with a white interior.
+It is sensitive to drought conditions.
 Zone 4-8

 This cultivar grows 25 to 30 feet high and 30 to 35 feet wide with a rounded form and blooms early to mid-April.
 It is a fast growing tree with many strap-like petaled white flowers.
-Zone 4-8
+It is sensitive to drought conditions.
+Zone 4-8.

 Donate